tonyzhangrt/matlab-lbfgs/README.md

 # matlab-lbfgs
-Pure matlab implementation of L-BFGS
+This is a pure matlab implementation of L-BFGS that provides function call similar to fminunc.